-- Joining Heap data with other sources (revenue data, Salesforce data, marketing automation, etc.)
+- Join Heap data with other sources (revenue data, Salesforce data, marketing automation, etc.)

-- Creating custom visualizations and dashboards in your BI tool of choice (e.g. Looker, Mode, Chartio, Periscope, and more)
+- Create custom visualizations and dashboards in your BI tool of choice (e.g. Looker, Mode, Chartio, Periscope, and more)

 Because Heap Connect includes all historical data from the day you installed Heap, it gives you a uniquely complete and always up-to-date dataset for all of your teams’ analysis needs.

-To set up Heap Connect, jump to the setup instructions for each of the warehouses we support:
+To set up Heap Connect, jump to setup instructions for each of the warehouses we support: